How do we assess pupils' learning?

 Reporting to Parents

-From May 2017 we will produce a 'Data-Snapshot' report via School Pupil Tracker Online (SPTO).
-Parents will soon have on-line access to pupil assessment records at all times, apart from when the ‘Data Snap-Shots’ are taking place.
+We produce a 'Data-Snapshot' report via School Pupil Tracker Online (SPTO).
+Parents have on-line access to pupil assessment records at all times, apart from when the ‘Data Snap-Shots’ are taking place.

 Discussions at parent and teacher, consultation meetings in the Autumn, Spring and Summer terms are based on the assessment system in place for each age group.